gemechisworku/POS-tracker/README.md

-# phone-tracker
+# Pos-tracker

-Flutter android app which keeps track of a location of the android phone it is running on.
+Flutter android app which keeps track of a location of the android pos machines it is running on.

-Phone-Tracker uses a Google Map API for android to get a realtime location of the android phone and to show it back to us.
+Pos-Tracker uses a Google Map API for android to get a realtime location of the android pos machine and to show it back to us.

+It also has a functionality like registering the POS machine, view and edit it's information.